putneydm/david_site_jekyll/src/collections/_design/crux.markdown

 ___

-### Crux needed variety in its presentation
+### No. 2 | Crux needed variety in its presentation

 News sites -- at least at that time -- tended to package all their news in the same type of container, whether it fit or not.
-Crux wanted to have a unique displays for different types of stories
+Crux wanted to have unique displays for different types of stories
 * A standard news template
 * A news template highlighting stories written by Crux staff
-* A softer, feature template for reviews, human interest and the like
+* A softer feature template for reviews, human interest and the like
 * A columnist or opinion template
-* A point, counterpoint template
+* A point / counterpoint template
 Additionally, these story pages were reflected on homepage presentation styles for the individual story tiles.

 ____

-### Do it fast -- so design in browser
+### No. 3 | Do it fast -- so design in browser

 Crux was a rush job.
 It went from inception to launch in just a few months, so Crux was built *in browser*.
-This was an enormous challenge for me as developer and designer, in terms of workload and design reviews and dev reviews were the same thing, essentially.
+This was an enormous challenge for me as developer and designer, in terms of workload.
+Design reviews and dev reviews were the same thing, essentially.

 Among the strengths of this approach:
 * Speed of napkin sketch to design to code
-* Very little time gap between ending design and shipping site Among the weaknesses
+* Very little time gap between ending design and shipping site

+Among the weaknesses
 * Small design changes -- eg "can that be moved to the left side" -- can require big code changes
 * Inflexibility of code-first means less experimentation and iteration

 ___

-### Crux had an awesome 404 screen
+### No. 4 | Crux had an awesome 404 screen
 OK, not a challenge.
 But I love a good hidden bit, and Crux had a good one -- and a sense of humor.
-The Cruxnow.com 404 screen was an image of St. Anthony, patron saint of lost items, and a link to his page in the Saints and Popes database.
+The Cruxnow.com 404 screen was an image of St. Anthony, patron saint of lost items.
+It linked to his page in the Saints and Popes database.
 Additionally, because a 404 page should not leave users, lost, it also directed them back to the main site.